It happens in life, even to the best of us: we make mistakes.

 Step 3: Apologize, apologize, apologize (and explain).

-The first important thing you say after any kind of problem needs to be an apology.
-Our basic human instinct is to defend ourselves, but any kind of defense can be easily seen as an unwillingness to admit the mistake.
+The first important thing you say after any problem is an apology.
+Our basic human instinct is to defend ourselves, but any defense can be easily seen as an unwillingness to admit the mistake.
 You can explain what happened but always apologize first.
 Make sure that you are sincere.

 One of the best examples of a good apology was recently posted by actor George Takei on Facebook:

-This message has almost 50,000 likes because he apologized, explained what happened, and focused on an extremely important issue, rather than focusing on defending himself.
-But be careful – too much explanation or regret can make it seem like you don’t care that others were offended by your mistake.
+This message has almost 50,000 likes because he apologized, explained what happened, and focused on an extremely important issue rather than defending himself.
+But be careful—too much explanation or regret can make it seem like you don’t care that others were offended by your mistake.

 Step 4: Follow up with the negative “ring leaders.”